joesingo/tom_education/doc/pipelines.md

 from tom_education.models import PipelineProcess

 class MyPipeline(PipelineProcess):
+    # Label used as a prefix for names of generated data products
+    short_name = 'mypip'

     # Make this a proxy model: we do not want this to be a concrete model
     # (which would use a separate DB table and require migrations)
     class Meta: